How To Stock Up For Snow?

 There's no guarantee of a continued supply of safe running water when pipes freeze and the power goes out, so make sure you have plenty of fresh water on hand for hydration and cooking purposes.

 Shopping Tip: Purchase large jugs instead of individual bottles to save on money and plastic.
-You can also fill large containers (even your bathtub!) with water from your own tap before the weather gets rough, which is convenient for scooping out and washing hands and faces, brushing teeth, etc.
+You can also fill large containers (even your bathtub!) with water from your own tap before the weather gets rough, which is convenient for scooping out and washing hands and faces, brushing teeth, etc. You can buy Tyent mmp 11 filter to remove harmful chemicals and bacteria in the water to make it drinkable.

 ... or any kind of nut or seed butter, to be honest.
 Packed with tons of protein and good fats to keep you full and give you energy, you can spread this stuff on fruit, bread, crackers, stir it into some hot cereal or just eat it straight out of the jar.
 It really is the perfect blizzard food.